RafaelAlmeida08/courses_platform/README.md

 # Courses Platform API

-This is an API where you can register your courses, professors and students.
+This is an API where you can register your courses, professors, students and their classes